 I’ve had an ongoing love-hate relationship with vision boards ever since I created my first one about 9 years ago.
 Most people say they work, but a little voice inside was always telling me that they were kind of silly, so I never fully embraced the idea.

 I was inspired to create my first board after watching a tv show, but I don’t recall putting much effort into it or even hanging it up anywhere.
 Needless to say, nothing manifested from that board.
-After that a few years went by without another board then in 2015 I joined the rest of the New Year “Resolutioners” and created my second vision board.
-This time I used my computer (yes – it was computer generated) and executed the perfect board filled with images of places I wanted to visit, and goals I wanted to achieve.
+After that a few years went by without another board.
+Then in 2015, I joined the rest of the New Year “Resolutioners” and created my second vision board.
+This time I used my computer (yes – it was computer-generated), and I executed the perfect board filled with images of places I wanted to visit, and the goals I wanted to achieve.
 I printed my beautiful board at Staples and hung it right next to my desk where I could see it daily.
 I didn’t focus on it, but I knew it was there.

-This was definitely an Ah Ha moment for me because while I was expecting instant gratification, what I desired were already in the making.
+This was definitely an Ah-Ha moment for me because while I was expecting instant gratification, what I desired was already in the making.
 The lesson learned from this experience is that visions don’t expire, they just take time to manifest.

 What’s your experience with vision boards?